Bioconductor/BBS/Doc/Prepare-macOS-Big-Sur-HOWTO.md

 ### 2.6 Install Apple's Command Line Tools

+Note: As of R 4.6, sonoma arm64 needs command line tools 14.

 You only need this for the `ld`, `make`, and `clang` commands.
 Check whether you already have them or not with: